cacttus/Emscripten_Test/README.md

 # Emscripten Test C++ / OpenGL

 Emscripten is a neat tool that compiles C++ and OpenGL into javascript or wasm for the web.
+It has its own compiler, and even its own CMake compiler.
+It packages assets and also generates WASM code for optimal speed.
+It even supports multithreading via webworkers.

-This is a simple Emscripen test game engine with C++ / Opengl / CMake / Linux.
+This is a simple Emscripen test game engine with C++ / Opengl / SDL / CMake / Linux.
 The goal of this project is to test out the feasibility of emscripten as a commercial game engine.

 Tests <br/>
 * Render Speed / WASM
 * Threads (-pthread) (compiles to web worker)
-* Asset creation.
-* Asset Compression.
 * Dynamic asset loading.
 * CORS

 # Results

-I wrote this guy several months ago but abandoned it for several reasons.
-Frankly, it is not the best way to create a game engine due to limitations of the web.
+I wrote this guy several months ago but abandoned it for just a few reasons.
+Frankly, I had trouble with assets.
+Everything else panned out fine.

 The biggest problem was asset loading.
 Especially for a game engine, we need to dynamically create and modify data very quickly meaning disk I/O and you can't do that easily on the web.
-This is an even bigger issue with asset creation which essentially would benefit from direct IO.
+The local assets for this engine were created through a package.

 One way around this is to keep user's assets in a database.
 That's a whole nother spectrum of complexity to dive into.
-Emscripten is really cool though.
-I might pick this project back up in the future.
+Emscripten is really cool.
+I might pick this project back up in the future to see if we can get around some of these limitations.

 # How to Run<br/>

-Note the app needs a local server certificate to be generated before it will work. src/main.cpp has the terminal build string
+Note, you have to run this via a server and hit localhost.
+You caan't just click on the outupt HTML file.
+Due to CORS the server needs a certificate to be generated before it will work.

+src/main.cpp has the terminal build string for plain em++.
+There is also a build string in the CMake file for the cmake version (may not be up to date).

 pkg install<br/>
 * cmake